TheoKondak/Sinister/scss/README.md

 ## [`EXPERIMENTAL`] `@include grid-template`

-Grid-template is an attempt to make responsive design more straight forward by organising the grid for various media queries.
+Grid-template is an attempt to make responsive design more straightforward by organizing the grid for various media queries.

-It is a mixin that recieves as an input list of arguements.
-The first arguement is a media query breakpoint from `_sinConfig` , then the mixin expects a list of grid columns, and optionaly a list of grid rows.
+It is a mixin that receives as an input list of arguments.
+The first argument is a media query breakpoint from `_sinConfig` , then the mixin expects a list of grid columns and optionally a list of grid rows.

 ### Syntax: